hriveranov/ArchitecturalKatasJan2025/adr/adr04.md

 # Use of guardrails
-We don't want to process obscene, racist, discriminatory, etc. entries, and we dont want the model to produce it
+We don't want to process obscene, racist, discriminatory, etc. entries, and we dont want the model to produce them.

 ## Status
 Accepted